Theme - Heavy Metal

 - The Journeyman Warcaster is also often seen as a source of Arcane Shield.
-Cygnar jacks have relaitively low ARM (in part to accomodate for the access to this guy.)
+Cygnar jacks have relatively low ARM (in part to accomodate for the access to this guy.)

-- Many lists usually accomodate one other junior warcaster, usually Caine0, as Jakes1 and the Trencher Lieutenant are more niche pieces.
+- Many lists usually accommodate one other junior warcaster, usually Caine0, as Jakes1 and the Trencher Lieutenant are more niche pieces.
 Caine can bring Ace with him for a strong shooting contingent who will snipe out support solos and CAs out for you with Trick shot, keeping you in scenario.

-- Precursor Knights are your best unit option in this theme.
+- Order of Illumination Resolutes are your best unit option in this theme.
 They are relatively durable (and love Arcane Shield) and hit hard once they get there.
 Plus they benefit from the extra repairs.

-- Morrowan Archons are a powerful piece, not just as Veteran Leaders to certain casters, Partisans and the Precursors, but are also great combatans and provide a DEF boost in a 5" aura (Repo healps getting the aura where you need it), meaning casters with their own DEF buffs (aka the Haleys) can field a difficult to hit DEF skew.
+- Morrowan Archons are a powerful piece, not just as Veteran Leaders to certain casters, Partisans and the Resolutes, but are also great combatants and provide a DEF boost in a 5" aura (Repo helps getting the aura where you need it), meaning casters with their own DEF buffs (aka the Haleys) can field a difficult to hit DEF skew.

 - Major Harrison Gibbs, aka Stryker2's best friend, as he is able to heal Stryker after taking Overload damage.
 If you bring him, Ragman is a good choice for your merc slot, as he can walk 6", cast Death Shroud and then Repo 3".